 Your doctor can remove your hernia in one of two ways.
 Both are done at a hospital or surgery center.
 You’ll usually go home within a few days.
 In many cases, you’ll be able to go home the same day as your procedure.

+Open surgery: You will receive general anesthesia before having open surgery.
 The surgeon makes a cut (incision) to open your skin.
-He’ll gently push the hernia back into place, tie it off, or remove it.
-Then he’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
+They’ll gently push the hernia back into place, tie it off, or remove it.
+Then they’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
 For larger hernias, your surgeon may add a piece of flexible mesh for extra support.
 It’ll help keep the hernia from coming back.

 Recovery is usually faster with laparoscopic surgery: On average, patients are back to their normal routine a week sooner than with open surgery.

-What kind of surgery you’ll need often depends on your hernia’s size, type, and location.
+What kind of surgery you’ll need often depends on the size, type, and location of your hernia.
 Your doctor will also consider your lifestyle, health, and age.

 Hernia Surgery Risks